Healthy living

 Immunisation against seasonal influenza is recommended for everyone aged from 6 months and over.

-• All Aboriginal people 6 months and over
+• Aboriginal people 6 months and over

-• Children aged 6 months to primary school Year 6
+• children aged 6 months to primary school Year 6

-• People aged 6 months or over who have medical conditions such as:
+• people aged 6 months or over who have medical conditions such as:

 • heart disease